Halloween Ghost Stories Competition | Radio Kerry

-Would you like to terrify to people of Kerry with a ghost story?
+Would you like to terrify to people of Kerry with an original ghost story?

-Kerry’s Full Breakfast and the Killarney Outlet Centre invites under 12’s to write a short Ghost/Halloween story (maximum 700 words).
+Kerry’s Full Breakfast and the Killarney Outlet Centre invites children under 12 to write a short Ghost/Halloween themed story (maximum 700 words).

-The winner will receive a €100 voucher for the Killarney Outlet Centre and we’ll record the best story and play it on Kerry’s Full Breakfast!
+The winner will receive a €100 voucher for the Killarney Outlet Centre**, we’ll record the best story, play it on Kerry’s Full Breakfast and make it available as a podcast on www.radiokerry.ie

 To enter:

-Post to Radio Kerry, Maine Street, Tralee, Co.
+Post to Halloween Stories, Radio Kerry, Maine Street, Tralee, Co.
 Kerry

 or